Newsletter Sign up! 📰✔️

-Heavy rain, hail, and snow are all severe weather conditions that will soon appear during the winter months.
+Heavy rain, hail, and snow are all severe weather conditions that could affect your home in the next few months.
 Before any winter storm hits, it’s important to prepare your roof for any possible winter weather damage.

 Here are a few simple maintenance maneuvers you can do all on your own to prevent leaks, debris, and other such inconveniences from bogging you down during the winter season.

 How do you know if you have a leak in your roof?
 Water spots on your ceiling and walls are a good sign there’s a problem.
 The most common leak-prone areas are where water can finagle its way inside your home.
 Missing shingles, loose vents and poorly sealed flashing, for example, all present potential problems, so scout these areas of your roof first.